Sketch

 class is made of CSS properties.
 All of those can be accessed in sketch

 module.
 Build your classes, and use them across your codebase!
+But a Sketch

 Using media queries and pseudo-selectors

-Because we’re building CSS, we can leverage on its full power, contrarily to inline styling.
+Because we’re building CSS, we can leverage its full power, contrarily to inline styling.
 This mean we can use media queries and pseudo-selectors!
 You only need to call the proper functions, and Sketch will take care of the rest.

-import sketch/media
+import sketch/css

-import sketch/size.{px}
+import sketch/css/length.{px}

 fn my_class() {